Integrative-Longevity-Omics/.github/profile/README.md

 Some of the repositories live under other associated GigHub organization accounts, and are linked here.

+- [**nf-core/rnaseq**](nf-core/rnaseq): RNA sequencing analysis pipeline using STAR, RSEM, HISAT2 or Salmon with gene/isoform counts and extensive quality control.
+This is now the pipeline used by ILO to process all RNAseq data, superseding _pipeliner-2_.

 - [**pipeliner-2**](https://github.com/montilab/pipeliner-2): A flexible Nextflow-based workflow for the processing of RNA-sequencing data.
 This is a DSL2 upgrade of our original [pipeliner](https://github.com/montilab/pipeliner) framework [[Federico A, et al., 2019]](https://doi.org/10.3389/fgene.2019.00614)

 <!--